Installing Avi Vantage in Amazon Web Services

 Create a security group that allows traffic through the firewall, to allow management communication between the Avi Controller and the Avi Service Engines (SEs).
 To know more, refer to Security Groups in AWS.

 Select SSD as the storage type.
 (This enhances the responsiveness of the Avi Controller web interface.)

 Key Pair Settings

-If you don’t have key pair, create new key pair.
+If you don’t have a key pair, create a new key pair.
 After downloading the key pair, change the permissions to “400” (chmod 400 “.pem”) to do SSH.

-If you have key pair, select a key pair for AMI authentication.
+If you have a key pair, select a key pair for AMI authentication.

 The deployment status of the Avi Controller EC2 instance into AWS is displayed.
 When the instance is ready (status “running”), you can access the instance using a private or public IP address.
 Wait for all checks to pass before setting up the Controller.

 After deploying an EC2 instance of the Avi Controller, use a browser to navigate to the Avi Controller’s management IP address (10.144.137.13 for our case as shown in the previous steps) to start the setup wizard.
 Follow the below steps to complete the initial configuration.